 Regional uplift or subsidence adds local flavor to SLR - for a subsiding coast SLR is more than an uplifting or rebounding coast.
 The subsidence can overwhelm the global SLR; for example, at the Mississippi River delta, the present SLR rates vary from +9 to +12 millimeters per year, far higher than the global average.
 The opposite happens at an uplifting coast.
 The phenomenon of regional variability - the enhanced SLR on subsiding coasts and the decreased SLR on uplifting coasts - is captured by a new term, the relative SLR.

 Let us now turn our attention to the most difficult part of the SLR problem – and this is the problem with predicting the future change in sea level.
 The crust of the problem lies with the predictability of soft models employed by various investigators.
-We have discussed the typical nature of this modeling problem in the Natural Equilibrium blog on this page as well as in the Uncertainty and Risk piece on the SCIENCE & TECHNOLOGY page.
+We have discussed the typical nature of this modeling problem in the Natural Equilibrium blog on this page as well as in the Water Modeling and Uncertainty and Risk pieces on the SCIENCE & TECHNOLOGY page.
 To demonstrate it, I have included an image taken from USACE.
 The USACE has compiled the 2100 SLR predictions conducted by most involved organizations.
 Looking into the image, two striking feature should attract everybody’s attention.
 The first is the lack of agreements among the organizations.
 The second is the large difference between the maximum and minimum of individual predictions.
 The highest predicted SLR in 2100 is +2.0 m, compared with the lowest prediction of +0.58 m.
 Accepting one or the other comes with huge environmental risks and financial consequences.

 Here is an anecdote to ponder: